Top 10 Grammar Blunders Professors Hate

 Problematic: The conclusion was reached by the researchers after many trials.

-Fix (clearer): The researchers reached the conclusion after many trials.
+Clearer: The researchers reached the conclusion after many trials.

-10. Tense Inconsistency
+10. Tense inconsistency

 Incorrect: He studied the samples and then finds the result surprising.